-In a similar manner, Employee Stock Options (ESOPs) are also issued which can only be exercised in hostile takeovers.
+Similarly, Employee Stock Options (ESOPs) are also issued, which can only be exercised in hostile takeovers.
 At this stage, it might be possible that the talented employees of the organization might leave the organization.
 This will reduce the talented workforce in the organization.

 This strategy goes hand-in-hand with Preference Stock Options and Flip-in Provisions.
 It gives special voting rights to Preference Shareholders after the acquirer has crossed the threshold limit of ownership stake.
 Again this makes Target Company unattractive.